crsl4/mindful-programming/lecture.md

 ```
 A -- B -- D (what you have)
 ```
-The easiests thing is to do `git pull` and then work out the merging issues (like with branches):
+The easiest thing is to do `git pull` and then work out the merging issues (like with branches):
 ```
 $ git pull
 Auto-merging foo.R